Although age discrimination isn’t legally allowed, the fact is, job hunting after 50 does become a bit challenging.

 You can list details of older or irrelevant work experiences in your CV or as bullet points in the Other Experiences section.

-In jobs like technology, a degree over 40 years old can be seen as outdated.
+In jobs like technology, employers can see a degree over 40 years old as outdated.
 Although degree dates are not the best indicator of how learned a person is in new advancements, it is a standard method used in recruitment.

 With technology and research making giant leaps in advancements every few weeks, companies feel that it is essential that their staff be updated.

-You need to highlight your familiarity with the latest technology in your resume.
-Promote your skills and projects you’ve done that are in line with work being done today.
+It would be best if you highlight your familiarity with the latest technology in your resume.
+Promote your skills and projects you’ve done that are in line with the work being done today.

-Make a profile on LinkedIn and add the link to your resume to showcase your networking ability and other details you couldn’t fit on your resume.
-It will also show that even though you are an older job seeker, you are capable of using online tools for the workplace.
+Make a LinkedIn profile and add the link to your resume to showcase your networking ability and other details you couldn’t fit on your resume.
+It will also show that you can use online tools for the workplace even though you are an older job seeker.

 As an older job seeker, one of the best things about your diverse experience is the number of contacts you must have made in your career.
 Employee referrals are considered one of the best sources of hiring new blood and helps with job hunting after 50.

-According to research by Dr. John Sullivan and Associates, 46% of all hires at top-performing firms are referrals.
+According to Dr. John Sullivan and Associates' research, 46% of all hires at top-performing firms are referrals.
 Companies are more willing to trust the recommendations of their employees over applications from strangers.

 So whip out your old phone book and get in touch with former colleagues.
 Ask them if they know of any job opening you could apply for within their workplace, and they will vouch for you.

 Don’t waste time while you’re waiting to find your next job.
-Use this time to enroll in short-term courses to sharpen your skills and take part in some volunteering activity.
+Use this time to enroll in short-term courses to sharpen your skills and participate in some volunteering activities.

 This could help you with a work-based routine and creating networking opportunities with community members.
 Interacting with people on a schedule keeps you alert, active, and happy.